Dependency-Tracker/HomeToPro/README.md

 This Application is open source, but you can't make a clone of it.
 Doing that is a violation of the law.
 # Source
 The source code is in the batch file
+The batch file contains the source of the old version!